mtjones1979/Express.js-Note-Taker/README.md

   The application is ran through Heroku.

   ## Contributors
-  Jennifer Kruk - my TA helped with guidance
+  Jennifer Kruk - my Tutor helped with guidance

   *Allow contributors in the future:*
   No